-There are many different decks of cards in the game that are used for everything from dynamically generating the Mine as you explore it, to the Enemies you encounter, to the cool Gear and Artifacts you find along the way.
+There are many different decks of cards in the game that are used for everything from dynamically generating the fortress as you explore it, to the Enemies you encounter, to the cool Gear and Artifacts you find along the way.
 Keywords Most cards have Keywords associated with them, listed just below the title of the card.
 The Keywords usually do not have any inherent meaning, but are occasionally referenced by other cards and rules.
-Many cards contain icons that represent various aspects of the card.
+Icons Many cards contain icons that represent various aspects of the card.
 A full list of these icons can be found on the Reference Summary at the back of this Rulebook.
 Remains in Play Some cards are listed as Remains in Play.
-As it sounds, these cards stay in play and continue to affect the game until the end of the Adventure or they are canceled in some way.
+As it sounds, these cards stay in play and continue to affect the game until they are canceled in some way.
 Discard Piles For each deck of cards in the game there will also be a discard pile.
 The discard pile should be formed face up next to the deck and is where cards from that deck go when they have been used and are no longer in play.
 Any player may look through any discard pile at any time.
 If any deck ever runs out of cards, shuffle the discard pile thoroughly and reform the deck face down.
 Some of the card decks (such as Loot and Scavenge cards) do not have discard piles, but rather are fully shuffled every time one or more cards need to be drawn.
+CARD TYPES unique Starting Upgrades that they get to choose from.
+This helps players to start customizing their Hero character right from the beginning.
+Map Cards The Map Deck is used to randomly generate the Fortress as the Heroes explore.
+This allows every Fortress layout to be different.
+There is one Map card to represent each Map Tile in the game.